Since rolling out our blocking feature, creators are no longer able to delete patrons.

 If you have a patron who has been detrimental to your success on Patreon, you have the option of blocking them.
 Blocking a patron will remove their pledge to you as well as prevent them from becoming your patron again.

-Learn more about how to block a patron here.
+Learn more about how to block a patron on our article.